upper-town/web_app/README.md

 ### Rails Models

 A Rails model represents a _data_ model and should contain data-related code.
-Move business logic to services, jobs, or concepts.
+Move business logic to services, queries, jobs.

 ### State machines